StephenCataldo/comment-better/README.md

 ## Purpose & Plan

-There are basically three projects here:
+###There are three intertwined variants here:
+All help you leave more civil, more effective, better framed comments when you are online, providing cut-and-paste templates from which you can leave replies faster.

-1) A "Comment Better Button" that you install for your browser, providing general advice on improved (and civil) communications techniques.
+####1) A "Comment Better Button" that you install as an extension for your browser,
+providing general advice on improved (and civil) communications techniques, starting with facebook comments (intending to expand where it shows up, one day).
-2) A "Comment Better Button" that
+####2) A "Comment Better Button" that you install on websites you host, such

-### Guide to the Issues: guide-comment-insert
+as a Drupal blog, for your readers to use.
+####3) The project CBB was based on, guide-comment-insert--react:
-When you read an article online, this chrome extension checks a list of keywords of "issues" connected to URLs from a "guide," and makes them accessible.
-It is intended for commenting: providing cut-and-paste quick replies to articles.
+When you read an article online, this chrome extension checks a list of keywords of "issues" connected to URLs from a guide, and makes them accessible.

-## Guide to Issues

-# Phase 1: Expert Guides

-When you read an article, this chrome extension checks a list of keywords of "issues" or topics connected to URLs from a "guide," and makes them accessible.
-It is intended for commenting: providing cut-and-paste quick replies to articles.
-The initial client is CogntivePolitics.org and perhaps a facebook group Social Media Approaches for Respect and Tolerance.

-# Phase 1B: Facebook and Twitter.

-The main use-case is for commenting on facebook and twitter (as well as news articles and blogs).
-Phase 1B is more tight integration with these particular sites, integrating with posts or tweets instead of entire pages.
+The beta-test guide is at CognitivePolitics.org, but that can be switched.

-# Phase 2: DIY
+#### Phase 2: DIY

 This may one day become (or be integrated with) a bookmark tool, so that when you come across an article you find convincing,